JakWai01/searching-algorithms/README.md

 # searching-algorithms
-These are some of the most common searching algorithms.
+This repository contains some of the most commong searching algorithms.